 Danielle: Oh interesting.
 No one ever asks me about the name actually.
 Little Petal is what Tulip’s father in Preacher calls her in literally one panel.
-Preacher was my favorite comic book series for a very long time and so I named it after Tulip because she is such a bad-ass which is a fact that people do not know and they think that it is like a dainty name, but its like a hidden hardcore name.
+Preacher was my favorite comic book series for a very long time and so I named it after Tulip because she is such a bad-ass which is a fact that people do not know and they think that it is a dainty name, but its really a hidden hardcore name.

 Marlena: I love the concept of “cosplay” convertible dresses, its like having an endless supply of dresses inspired by your favorite character and/or fandom, but has a design request ever stumped you?

 Danielle: Uh yea, definitely.
 You guys ask for some crazy things.
 I mean I always end up figuring something out of course.
-So the one’s I get stumped on are when the costume is only like one color and I’m like, “I don’t know how its going to look like that character, more than just a black dress.”
+So the one’s I get stumped on are when the costume is only one color and I’m like, “I don’t know how its going to look more than just a black dress.”
 And then once an awhile, like at Dragoncon this year someone asked for the Stargate from Stargate SG-1.
 So there have been times at convention when I will say,”Ok, put down your deposit and then I will figure this out.”
 And then we’ll email back and forth about the design because my brain cannot possibly think up a design at the spot at a convention.